 Losing someone you love is devastating enough without the added burden of worrying about how you'll pay for their funeral.
-Yet for many families across the UK, the cost of a funeral — which can run to several thousand pounds — creates very real financial anxiety at the worst possible moment.
+Yet for many families across the UK, the cost of a funeral — which can run to several thousand pounds (use our /funeral-cost-calculator/ to estimate your costs) — creates very real financial anxiety at the worst possible moment.

 The good news is that help is available.
 The Government's Funeral Expenses Payment (sometimes called a Funeral Payment) is a benefit administered by the Department for Work and Pensions (DWP) that can help eligible people cover some or all of the costs.
 There are also charitable grants, community funds, and other forms of support that many families don't know about.